erawijantari/nextflow_MGExercise/README.md

 │   └── human_GRCh38
 |   └── db_MetaPhlan4
 ├── RESULTS
+├── workflow
 ```

 - `config` to store all configuartion files needed for the pipeline to run
 - `DATA` to store the the input raw sequence (in fastq or fastq.gz)
-- `DATA` to store the pre-build reference database needed by the pipeline
+- `DB` to store the pre-build reference database needed by the pipeline
 - `RESULTS` placeholder for the output file
 - `SCRIPTS` to store scripts needed for analysis
+- `workflow` to store the snakefile

 ## Data sources